MeatLizard/MeatLizard-Infrastructure/docs/ADMIN_GUIDE.md

 # Administrator's Guide

-This guide is for administrators of the MeatLizard AI Platform.
-It covers system management, user administration, and maintenance tasks.
+This guide is for administrators of a deployed MeatLizard AI Platform.
+It covers system management, user administration, and routine maintenance tasks.
+For initial setup and deployment, please see the [Deployment Guide](./DEPLOYMENT.md).

-## 1. Prerequisites
+## 1. Admin Role Requirement

-To be an administrator, your Discord account must have the "AI Admin" role.
-This role is configured in the `server/config.yml` file and must be created manually in your Discord server's settings.
+To be an administrator, your Discord account must have the role specified in the `admin_role_id` of your server's configuration.
+Without this role, you will not be able to use any of the commands listed below.

 ## 2. Admin Slash Commands

 All admin commands are prefixed with `/ai-admin`.
-They can only be used by users with the "AI Admin" role.
+They can only be used by users with the admin role.

 -   **/ai-admin status**:
     -   **Description**: Provides a real-time snapshot of the system's health.